Title: Saint Stonewall of Shenanidoah

 Mystery, mystery is the secret to success. – Thomas L. “Stonewall” Jackson

-by the crafty, unpredictable tactician, rebel holy man and poster-boy for the Southern cause, Stonewall Jackson, here mockingly deified in Christ-pose with a heart of lemon (which was his favorite snack, and probably hard to come by), and the red robe, wings and halo customarily assigned in such situations.
+My ancestors fought in the Civil War for the Virginia (West Virginia) Volunteers, who represented the North and got their asses kicked up and down the Shenandoah Valley by the crafty, unpredictable tactician, Rebel holy man, and poster-boy for the Lost Cause, Thomas “Stonewall” Jackson, here mockingly deified in Christ-pose with a heart of lemon (which was his favorite snack, and I reckon hard to come by in the mid-19th century), and the red robe, wings, and halo customarily assigned to saints in such situations.
 Those on the losing end of this futile rebellion actually thought that highly of him.
+Many of his fans still make that mistake, after 160 years.